ipop-project/Release-Management/Deployment/linux/README.md

 Note: You need to have root access to run some of the following commands.

-<h2>Installing wget Package</h2>
+<h2>Installing 'wget' and 'unzip' Packages</h2>

-In case there is no "wget" package installed, you need to install it first:
+In case 'wget' and 'unzip' packagea are not installed, you need to install them first:

 **In Ubuntu:**

-    sudo apt-get install wget
+    sudo apt-get install wget unzip

 **In CentOS:**

-    su yum install wget
+    su yum install wget unzip

 <h2>Using IPOP Installer</h2>